-OLYMPIACOS SOCCER CLUB CHICAGO
+OLYMPIACOS CHICAGO ACADEMY

 Professional Greek soccer team, Olympiacos FC, has selected Chicago as the location for its first US soccer school and player development.
 The club has academies across the world, including Greece, Cyprus and Australia.
 As an official Olympiacos academy, players who attend the soccer school training standards set by the team, will adhere to the team’s guidelines, and will wear the club’s uniforms.

 Young players will have a direct line to the Olympiacos FC resident academy in Greece and the possibility to be chosen for first team play.
 Actual club players, coaches and leadership will visit the local school to assist in enhancing the experience of our young players.

 The philosophy governing the operation of the associated soccer schools is the following: